-Multnomah, like all colleges accredited by the Association of Biblical Higher Education, requires practical ministry/servicelearning credit, as well as academic credit.
-For graduation, all bachelor programs require six student ministry credits.
-(The number of required student ministry credits required may be decreased for students with transfer credits.)
-One nonacademic student ministry credit is earned throughout each semester for an approved ministry performed on a weekly basis and supervised by a field mentor.
-Ministry credit may be earned during the summer or when not enrolled as a student, with department approval.
-Two semesters must be served in a local church and two semesters correlated with student's major/minor.
-Consult the Student Ministries department for more detailed information about requirements.
+Multnomah, like many universities, requires practical ministry/service-learning credit, as well as academic credit.
+For graduation, all bachelor programs require six service learning credits.
+(The number of required service learning credits required may be decreased for students with transfer credits.)
+One nonacademic service learning credit is earned throughout each semester for an approved service performed on a weekly basis and supervised by a field mentor.
+Service learning credit may be earned during the summer or when not enrolled as a student, with department approval.
+Consult the Service Learning department for more detailed information about requirements.

-Service Learning - Student Ministries Opportunities
+Service Learning Opportunities

 There are many available opportunities in the greater Portland/ Vancouver area to gain practical ministry/service-learning experience.
-The Service Learning - Student Ministries Department can assist students in finding opportunities through the Ministry Opportunities forum on Multnomah Connect.
-Every student selects his/her place of involvement according to certain guidelines that will qualify for college level credit.
+The Service Learning Department can assist students in finding opportunities through OptimalResume.com.
+Every student selects his/her place of involvement according to certain guidelines.

-Service Learning may be in/through local churches (children's, youth, Sunday school, Bible studies, discipleship, leading worship, etc...); Para-church organizations (Child Evangelism Fellowship, Young Life, Campus Crusade, etc...); community-related ministry settings (street ministry, school campuses, nursing homes, ethnic groups, International students, community development projects, etc...); or through creative ministry alternatives submitted to and approved by the Service Learning - Student Ministries department.
+Service Learning may be in/through local churches (children's, youth, Bible studies, discipleship, leading worship, etc...); Para-church organizations (Child Evangelism Fellowship, Young Life, Campus Crusade, etc...); community-related ministry settings (street ministry, school campuses, nursing homes, community development projects, etc...); or through creative public service alternatives submitted to and approved by the Service Learning department.